-- Email: Matthews.345@osu.edu (Please include COMM3545 in subject line) - Office: 3062 Derby Hall (Unavailable for face-to-face meetings due to COVID risk) - Office hours: Tuesdays from 2:00 PM 4:00 PM via Carmen Zoom: Link to meeting room
+- Email: Matthews.345@osu.edu (Please include COMM3545 in subject line) - Office: 3062 Derby Hall (Unavailable for face-to-face meetings due to COVID) - Office hours: TBA or by appointment via Carmen Zoom: Link to meeting room

 Course description

 This course is an introduction to human-computer interaction (HCI) and user experience (UX).
 The goal of this class is to help you learn how to design usable interactive technologies.
 To that end, we will consider what constitutes good design, we will study a variety of ways to conceptualize design problems, we will examine how users' cognitive abilities and emotions influence design, and we will learn about interfaces.